stefbear/fdoc/README.md

 # fdoc
 Module for Drupal CMS.
-Enables one-click addition of a variety of formatted documents as a content-type.
+Provides "one-click" addition of content from a variety of individually formatted documents.